rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 ## 4.216.5 Notes from Name of distributor

-<a name="4.216.5.1">4.216.5.1</a> *Optionally*, make a note if only the address, sign, or initials of the distributor appear in lieu of the name, the distributors’s name can be identified and supplied as [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) (see [4.213.5.1](/DCRMR/ppdm/Name-of-distributor/#4.213.5.1)).
+<a name="4.216.5.1">4.216.5.1</a> *Optionally*, make a note if only the address, sign, or initials of the distributor appear in lieu of the name, the distributors’ name can be identified and supplied as [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) (see [4.213.5.1](/DCRMR/ppdm/Name-of-distributor/#4.213.5.1)).

 <a name="4.216.5.2">4.216.5.2</a> Make a note as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. when the identification of the [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) is based on a device (see [4.213.5.2](/DCRMR/ppdm/Name-of-distributor/#4.213.5.2)).